BEST TRICEPS PUSHDOWN VARIATION

 To build bigger triceps, the underhand grip is better than overhand.
 Here’s why.

 An overhand grip encourages the lifter to externally rotate the shoulder with pronation and an underhand grip internally rotates with supination.
-This influences the position of the elbow, and the elbow position relative to the body is most important when working the triceps for isolation and muscle size.
+This influences the position of the elbow joint, and the elbow position relative to the body is most important when working the triceps for isolation and muscle size.

 The elbows drift outward with the overhand grip, even if only a little.
 Flaring of the elbow is unavoidable due to shoulder internal rotation.
 But with an underhand grip, you prevent that infamous elbow flare.